Eyouel90/Arcade-Game/README.md

 Simple rule, reach the water at the top of the canvas by avoiding your enemy.
 Your position will be reset to the start if you touch any of the bugs or enemy.

+## Setup
+To run the game
+  1. Download the respository to your locak disk
+  2. Open you index.html with your preferred web browser.
+  3. ENJOY!!

 ## How To Play

 Move your player by using your arrow keys on your keyboard.